PaulmannLighting/ezsp/README.md

 ### Raw EZSP frame communication

-If you just want to send and receive raw EZSP frames, you can use the EZSP-related traits as exported by this library on any type which implements `Trnsport`.
+If you just want to send and receive raw EZSP frames, you can use the EZSP-related traits as exported by this library on any type which implements `Transport`.

+This library currently only provides an `ASHv2`-based transport implementation named `Uart`, which operates on a serial port and is guarded behind the [`ashv2`](https://github.com/PaulmannLighting/ashv2) feature flag.

 This should only be done to investigate and get familiar with the protocol, not for production use.

 ### Zigbee Host Communication

-If you want to use this library to use an EZSP-compatible NCP, you can use the `NetworkManager` struct.
+If you want to use use an EZSP-compatible NCP as a Zigbee Coordinator, you can use the `NetworkManager` struct.

 It is recommended to construct it using the `NetworkManager::build()` method, which returns an appropriate builder.